oramasearch/orama-ui/packages/ui/docs/components/SearchRoot.md

 1. **Flexible Configuration**: The `initialState` prop allows you to configure any aspect of the search context in a single object.

-2. **Custom Search Handlers**: You can provide custom `onSearch` callbacks to modify search behavior, add analytics, or integrate with external systems.
+2. **Custom Search Handlers**: You can provide custom `search` callbacks to modify search behavior, add analytics, or integrate with external systems.

 3. **Context Inheritance**: All child components automatically inherit the configuration through the search context.